 If your car is producing thick, black exhaust it often indicates the burning of excess amounts of gas.
-This is usually caused by a faulty MAF sensor, which measures the amount of incoming air and calculates the proper amount of gasoline to mix with it to create a properly running engine.
-If it malfunctions it can cause your vehicle to run rich, which is another name for using too much gasoline.
-Not only will this lower your vehicle’s fuel economy, it can also cause other engine problems, including burnt valves, a problem that may require expensive engine repair.
+This condition is usually caused by a faulty MAF sensor, which measures the amount of incoming air and calculates the proper amount of gasoline to mix with it to create a properly running engine.
+If it malfunctions it can cause your vehicle to run rich.
+A rich-running motor is getting to much fuel and not enough air.
+Not only will this lower your vehicle’s fuel economy, but it can also cause other engine problems, including burnt valves, a problem that may require expensive engine repair.

 Oil burns blue.
-That means blue exhaust is more than likely the result of an oil leak that is causing oil to be fired up inside the engine.
-This is a cause for mass concern as burning oil indicates there’s not enough oil in the motor to properly lubricate it in order to run right!
+Blue exhaust is likely the result of an oil leak that is causing oil to enter the combustion chamber and burn off.
+Oil consumption indicates your car is not retaining the correct amount of oil it needs for proper lubrication.
 The final result will be an engine that is oil starved and may seize and quit working due to excessive metal on metal friction!

-White clouds of smoke coming out of the rear of your car often are a result of a coolant leak inside the engine that is allowing the coolant to burn up in the combustion chamber.
+White clouds of smoke coming out of the rear of your car often are a result of a coolant leak inside the engine.
+Coolant is entering the combustion chamber and burning up.
+A leaking head gasket is a frequent cause of an internal coolant leak.
 A coolant leak puts the vehicle at risk of overheating, which could lead to major engine damage.
-If the engine is gets too hot the block may actually crack!
-Before that sort of damage occurs you’ll likely experience a plethora of other engine damage requiring extensive repair.
+If the engine is getting too hot the block can crack, and pistons can warp.
+Before that sort of damage occurs, you’ll likely experience a plethora of other engine damage requiring extensive repair.

 Exhaust smoke can indicate engine trouble.
 If you notice excessive amounts emitting from your vehicle, do yourself a favor come to Lake City Auto Care for engine diagnostics!